Geomagnetic pole: Location

 Because the Earth's actual magnetic field is not an exact dipole, the (calculated) North and South Geomagnetic Poles do not coincide with the North and South Magnetic Poles.
 If the Earth's magnetic fields were exactly dipolar, the north pole of a magnetic compass needle would point directly at the North Geomagnetic Pole.
 In practice, it does not because the geomagnetic field that originates in the core has a more complex non-dipolar part, and magnetic anomalies in the Earth's crust also contribute to the local field.

 The locations of geomagnetic poles are calculated by a statistical fit to measurements of the Earth's field by satellites and in geomagnetic observatories.
 This can be the International Geomagnetic Reference Field (covering a wide time-span in history) or the U.S. World Magnetic Model (only covering a five-year period).

 Movement

 The geomagnetic poles move over time because the geomagnetic field is produced by motion of the molten iron alloys in the Earth's outer core.
 (See geodynamo.)
+Over the course of a day, variations in solar wind deflect the magnetic field and can make the poles swing in an oval of around 50 mi in diameter.
+Each year, the poles migrate around 30 mi.
 Over the past 150 years, the poles have moved westward at a rate of 0.05° to 0.1° per year and closer to the true poles at 0.01° per year.

 Over several thousand years, the average location of the geomagnetic poles coincides with the geographical poles.
-Paleomagnetists have long relied on the geocentric axial dipole (GAD) hypothesis, which states that — aside from during geomagnetic reversals — the time-averaged position of the geomagnetic poles has always coincided with the geographic poles.
-There is considerable paleomagnetic evidence supporting this hypothesis.
+Paleomagnetists have long relied on the geocentric axial dipole (GAD) hypothesis, which states that — aside from during geomagnetic reversals — the time-averaged position of the geomagnetic poles has coincided with the geographic poles.
+There is paleomagnetic evidence supporting this hypothesis.

+On the order of once every million years, the poles reverse (i.e., north switches place with south) although the time frame of this switching can be anywhere from every 10 thousand years to every 50 million years.